jundalisay/superb/content/en/research/jagor/ph/chapter-16.md

 On the river Calebáyan, on the further side of the point Tanáun, we came upon a solitary shed, our night-quarters.
 Here the limestone range is interrupted by an isolated cliff on the left bank of the little river, consisting of a crystalline rock chiefly composed of hornblende ; which moreover, on the side exposed to the water, is surrounded completely by limestone.

-## DEFECTIVE COMMUNICATION
+## Defective Communication

 The surrounding mountains must swarm with wild boars.
 Under the thatched roof of our hut, which serves as a shelter to occasional hunters, more than a hundred and fifty lower jaw-bones were set up as hunting trophies.

 The place appeared as if created for the breeding of cattle.
 Soft with fodder grass, and covered with a few groups of trees, with slopes intersected by rustling brooks, it rose up out of the sea, and was encompassed by a steep wall of rock in the form of a semicircle ; and here cattle would find grass, water, shade, and the protection of an enclosing circumvallation.

 While travelling along the coast, we had remarked a succession of similar localities, which however, from lack of enterprise and from the dread of pirates, were not utilised.
 As soon as our supper was prepared, we carefully extinguished our fire, that it might not serve as a signal to the vagabonds of the sea, and kept night watches.